awsdocs/aws-ruby-developer-guide/doc_source/iam-example-working-with-policies.rst

 #########################

 .. meta::
     :description:
+        Learn to work with IAM policies using this AWS SDK for Ruby code example.
-   :keywords: AWS SDK for Ruby code examples
+    :keywords: AWS SDK for Ruby code examples, IAM

-An IAM policy is a document that specifies one or more permissions.
+An |IAM| policy is a document that specifies one or more permissions.
 For more information about IAM policies, see :IAM-ug:`Overview of IAM Policies <access_policies>`.

 In this example, you use the |sdk-ruby| with |IAM| to: